/ May 6

 Beach break

 A beach break is a wave that breaks over sand.
-These are typically the most consistent waves and usually the best for beginners because the seafloor is both softer and safer.
-While the waves of a beach break are usually consistent in that as long as there is swell, there is almost always some sort of surfable wave, they are also ever-changing.
+These are typically the most consistent waves and usually the best for beginners because the seafloor is softer and safer.
+While the waves of a beach break are traditionally consistent, as long as there is swell, there is almost always some surfable wave; they are also ever-changing.
 The sandy ocean floor is dynamic, shifting with the currents and tides.
-So a beach break means that sometimes the waves peel left, sometimes right, sometimes they are really big, and sometimes they are super mellow.
+So a beach break means that sometimes the waves peel left, sometimes right, sometimes huge, and occasionally super mellow.

-One more dangerous type of beach break is a “shorebreak”, when a wave breaks directly onto shore.
+Another dangerous type of break is a “shore break,” when a wave breaks directly onto shore.
 This happens often when the bottom of the seafloor transitions quickly from deep to shallow.

 Reef break

 A reef break is — you guessed it! — is a wave that breaks over a coral reef (or any other fixed object on the bottom of the sea floor like rocks).
-Waves that crash over reef or rock are almost machine-like.
-Because the seafloor is fixed, the waves crash in almost the exact same way over and over.
-The changing tides and and the direction of the swell are the changing factors of a reef break.
+Waves that crash over reefs or rocks are almost machine-like.
+Because the seafloor is fixed, the waves crash in nearly the same way over and over.
+The changing tides and the direction of the swell are the changing factors of a reef break.
 Reef breaks are also notoriously more dangerous in the surfing world.
-The waves crash over a rocky and sharp bottom and usually the water is quite shallow.
-If you are planning on surfing at a reef break, be sure you know the safety precautions and always talk to the locals first!
+The waves crash over a rocky and sharp bottom, and usually, the water is relatively shallow.
+If you plan to surf at a reef break, know the safety precautions and always talk to the locals first!

 One of the most famous waves in the world is a reef break: Teahupo’o.
 Teahupo’o (properly pronounced “tay-hoo-poh-oh” but often referred to as “cho-poo”) is off the coast of Tahiti and forms huge, beautiful tubes that advanced surfers from around the world flock to.